aitoroses/floxide/docs/adrs/0007-batch-processing-implementation.md

 ## Context

-The flowrs framework needs batch processing capabilities to efficiently handle parallel execution of workflows on collections of items.
+The floxide framework needs batch processing capabilities to efficiently handle parallel execution of workflows on collections of items.
 We need to design a batch processing system that leverages Rust's ownership model and concurrency features.

 We need to design a batch processing system that: